 More Tips to Succeed as an Online Student

 Here are a few tactics to help you get started at an online college:

-- Create a study space.
-Decide where you’ll do your coursework and make sure the space is accessible and a place you enjoy.
-It doesn’t have to be fancy, but it has to work for you.
+Create a study space: Decide where you’ll do your coursework and make sure your study environment is a place you enjoy.
+It doesn’t have to be fancy, but it must work for you.
 The kitchen table may not be practical if you have to clear it off every time you need to attend a class.

-- Get organized: Treat your online class as a priority.
+Get organized: Treat your online class as a priority.
 Utilize a planner, establish a routine, and make a schedule, just like you would with a traditional class.
+Be sure to organize your digital files, too.
 Many online learning platforms offer a student dashboard you can use to help you stay organized.

-- Polish your writing: If writing isn’t your strongest skill or you aren’t comfortable with the rules of grammar, check out Susan Thurman’s The Only Grammar Book You’ll Ever Need: A One-Stop Shop for Every Writing Assignment or Grammar Girl Mignon Fogarty’s website, QuickandDirtyTips.com.
+Polish your writing: If writing and reading comprehension isn’t your strongest skill, or you aren’t comfortable with the rules of grammar, check out Susan Thurman’s The Only Grammar Book You’ll Ever Need: A One-Stop Shop for Every Writing Assignment or Grammar Girl Mignon Fogarty’s website, QuickandDirtyTips.com.
 As you evaluate options for online education, look for universities that offer an online writing center or academic support.

 Purdue University Global delivers a fully personalized, world-class education online that's tailored for adults.
 We offer 175 programs, including associate's, bachelor's, master's, and doctoral degrees as well as certificates, in areas such as business, IT, education, health sciences, nursing, criminal justice, and more.